Best daily deals

 TIDAL’s interface is slick and easy to navigate.

 Spotify has pretty much everything TIDAL has and more when it comes to music discovery.
 In addition to algorithm playlists, both Spotify and TIDAL have a smorgasbord of editorial playlists that are frequently updated.
-However, Spotify simply has more playlists for every genre, mood, and activity, so there are more options to choose from, and many of these playlists serve a similar function to TIDAL Rising by creating exposure for less popular artists.
+However, Spotify simply has more playlists for every genre, mood, and activity, so there are more options to choose from.
+Many of these playlists serve a similar function to TIDAL Rising by creating exposure for less popular artists.

 TIDAL vs Spotify: Which has better content?